 The FMC Forest and Mountain Trust and the Marewhenua Trust have been awarding youth scholarships for outdoor expeditions since 2010.
 Supported expeditions have traversed the wildest places in New Zealand including the Adams and Olivine Wilderness Areas.
-The Simon Bell Memorial Scholarship is being offered for the first time in 2016, to outdoors people of all ages.
+The Simon Bell Memorial Scholarship was offered for the first time in 2016, to outdoors people of all ages.

 FMC Youth Scholarships

 There is one round of Expedition Scholarships annually (applications closing 15th September).
 The maximum scholarship available is $1,000.
 The scheme is open to members of affiliated or associated clubs of FMC, and also to individual supporters of FMC.
 The Scholarship includes provision for younger trampers to be accompanied by older trampers in a mentoring role.

 Simon Bell Memorial Scholarship

 The Simon Bell Memorial Scholarship is also offered annually (applications closing 15th of September).
 The maximum scholarship available is $1000.
 The scheme is open to members of affiliated or associated clubs of FMC, and also to individual supporters of FMC.
 The scholarship uses the same criteria as the FMC Youth Scholarship but is open to adventurers of any age, recognising that there is adventure within us all.

 The following message from Simon’s parents explains the Scholarship: